-Also, to avoid shrinkage, it’s best if you line dry these shower curtains.
+To avoid shrinkage, it’s best if you line dry the shower curtains.

-The best part is that these curtains are the most affordable ones, and you can choose from:
+Their sustainable curtains are one of the most affordable ones.
+You can choose from:

-- Solid Hemp Shower Curtain – This one is made with cotton and hemp.
-It is Certified Standard 100 by Oeko-Tex.
-It is high quality and cost-effective.
+- Solid Hemp Shower Curtain – Made with cotton and hemp.
+It is Certified Standard 100 by Oeko-Tex, high quality & cost-effective.

-- Two-Tone Organic Cotton Shower Curtain – 100% organic cotton curtain that’s Oeko-Tex certified.
+- Two-Tone Organic Cotton Shower Curtain – Oeko-Tex certified & 100% organic cotton curtain.

 - Pebble Stripe Organic Cotton Shower Curtain – 100% organic cotton, certified GOTS (Global Organic Textile Standard) and Standart 100 by Oeko-Tex.

-The floral shower curtain is made with 100% cotton.
+The floral shower curtain by Threshold is made with 100% cotton.

 It is lightweight, durable, and Standard 100 by OEKO-TEX certified (which means it’s tested for harmful substances).